Constipation – Diagnosis, Symptoms, and Treatment

 What is Constipation?

-Constipation is a common condition characterized by trouble passing stool.
+Constipation is a common condition characterized by trouble passing stool, pain with passing stool, and an abnormal appearance of the stool.
 The stool tends to be hard and pellet-like.
-Patients often attempt to pass stool by bearing down forcefully (straining) – this may eventually lead to the development of hemorrhoids and diverticulosis.
-Both of these latter conditions lead to rectal bleeding.
-The condition is typically related to inadequate physical activity, fluid intake and dietary fiber consumption.
-Other causes are related to medication use (e.g., opiate analgesics), another underlying condition (e.g., hypothyroidism, colon cancer), or impaired intestinal motility.
+Patients often attempt to pass stool by bearing down forcefully (straining) – this may eventually lead to the development of complications such as hemorrhoids and diverticulosis.
+Both of which may lead to rectal discomfort and rectal bleeding.
+Constipation is typically related to inadequate physical activity, fluid intake, and dietary fiber consumption.
+Other common causes are medication use, other underlying conditions that lead to impared intestinal motility.

 Constipation is a frequent problem in the elderly population.
 Severe cases of constipation and fecal impaction can lead to confusion and delirium in patients with advanced age.